chuangcaleb/wtsa/_poosts/The Greatest Showman Series/From Now On – Analysis.md

 **Can only be what's true**

-> Their building was just burned down.
-But from its rubble, the illegitimate, fake performers came back home – to Barnum.

 > By extension, Barnum’s empire was metaphorically burned down.
 What will rise from his rubble, and where will it rise to?
+>
+> Their building was just burned down to rubble.
+But from its rubble, the illegitimate, fake, un-true performers came back home — to Barnum.
+They are proven to be true.

 **If all was lost**